pagkly/Zed/Investopedia4/Inside Gentlemen's Agreements.md

 What resulted, in some cases, were gentlemen's agreements in which Wall Street financiers, such as J.P.
 Morgan and his "House of Morgan," would meet with the bureau to receive prior clearance on mergers and takeovers.
 One such example was the gentlemen's agreement that had regulators and the President overlook the [[Sherman Antitrust Act]](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp) to allow United States Steel Corp. to become the world's first billion-dollar company.

-In [1907, a stock market panic](https://www.investopedia.com/terms/b/bank-panic-of-1907.asp) that hit several big investment banks led to a financial crisis.
+In [1907, a [[Stock|stock]] market panic](https://www.investopedia.com/terms/b/bank-panic-of-1907.asp) that hit several big investment banks led to a [[Financial Crisis|financial crisis]].
 The panic led to President Theodore Roosevelt working closely with J.P.
 Morgan to consolidate banks under the argument that doing so would stave off a larger crisis.

 Similarly, in 1907 Morgan again worked with Roosevelt to create a gentlemen's agreement that would allow U.S. Steel to acquire its largest competitor, Tennessee Coal and Iron, in an unwritten and unstated rule that violated the Sherman Act.